Staying Productive When All You Want to Do is Curl Up on the Couch

 3. I’ve heard that activity trackers can be helpful but they’re so expensive, do you have any other ideas that can help motivate me when I just want to curl up on the couch with a cup of tea instead of getting outside?

-As for trackers, the prices have gone down so much in the last few years.
-I have a misfit shine which I wear on my ankle because if I wear it on my wrist it doesn’t count my treadmill steps.
 My husband has a fitbit watch which he loves.
 My sister wears a little clip-on fitbit around her neck that was super inexpensive.
+I also wear an Oura ring that tracks my sleep, O2 saturation and other metrics.
 Also, if you have an iPhone and you are keeping it on you all the time, your steps will be tracked in your Health app already.

 4. I feel like I’m tired all the time in the winter, no matter how much sleep I get.
 What can I do to increase my energy?

-First of all, feeling tired can be a symptom of clinical depression so if you think this is a possibility, please go to your doctor to get screened.
+Again, feeling tired can be a symptom of clinical depression so if you think this is a possibility, please go to your doctor to get screened.
 As for specifically what to do, first up is sleep.
 That means seven to eight hours for most people, and for some, it means eight to nine.
 If you have trouble sleeping it’s important to get help to figure out what the problem is, and fix it.
 Conditions that can negatively affect sleep include sleep apnea, thyroid issues, hormone imbalance, menopause, anxiety, depression, and more.
 This is something that I typically address in appointments with my clients and you can address with your own physician or health provider.

 If you want some help working this out, to see if you’re dealing with normal winter blues, depression, or other health issues, please feel free to contact me.
 You can find information on my virtual consults here, and for local appointments (Portland, OR) see my office website.